GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 4. Opening an email in Microsoft Outlook that was digitally signed using a certificate issued by a Federal PKI CA that validates to COMMON.
 5. Opening a Microsoft Office document that was digitally signed with a certificate issued by a Federal PKI CA that validates to COMMON.

-{% include alert-info.html content="If you are unsure whether your applications will be affected, email us at: FPKI@gsa.gov." %}
+{% include alert-info.html content="If you are unsure whether your applications will be affected, email us at: fpki@gsa.gov." %}

-This change will also impact cross-agency or partner users that rely on COMMON (for example, a Department of State user browsing to a Department of Homeland Security website or a Department of Defense employee sending a digitally signed email to a business partner).
+This change will also impact partner users that rely on COMMON (for example, a Department of Defense employee sending a digitally signed email to a business partner).

 You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.

-{% include alert-info.html content="The following instructions are for agency network and domain system administrators." %}

 ## What Should I Do?